Strappazzon/GRW-GHOST-Buster/.github/README.md

 > ### ⚠️ **WARNING**
 >
-> Disable cloud synchronization before proceeding, otherwise Uplay will download the old save games rendering the restore process useless.
+> Disable cloud synchronization before restoring a backup, otherwise Uplay will redownload the old save games rendering the restore process useless.
 >
-> Also note that restoring a backup will **OVERWRITE** your old save games.
-This **CANNOT BE UNDONE**.
+> Also note that restoring a backup will **OVERWRITE** your old save games and it **CANNOT BE UNDONE**.

 ## Settings

 * **Confirm exit (if backup is active)**
   * _Enabled by default_
-  * The program will warn you before closing it if the backup is active
+  * The program will warn you before closing it if the backup process is still running

 * **Confirm backup interruption**
   * _Disabled by default_
-  * The program will ask you if you're sure you want to interrupt the current backup process
+  * The program will ask you if you're sure you want to interrupt the running backup process

 * **Check for updates**
   * _Disabled by default_